The boy is home.

 We have all come out the experience much wiser in many regards, and completely thankful for the skills and compassion of others.
 I extend that thanks to all of you who offered your support as well.
 Now back to normalcy!

-5 thoughts on “The boy is home.
+5 Replies to “The boy is home.”

 1. That is truly incredible news, Pablo!
 I am so happy for you all.
 What an extraordinary effort all the medical staff have put in for this wonderful outcome for your son.
 It gives hope and encouragement to all of us to know that we have medical professionals here in Ao/NZ who can work miracles when needed, even though we hear the stories about the difficulties our health system is in.